 IF IN DOUBT, DON'T WEAR IT.

-Dress code applies to all students and any visitors in our building as well!
+Dress code applies to all students and any visitors in our building as well.
+We ask that all visitors honor and follow this standard of dress as a model for our students.

 Emergency Drills